 Within the 30 days the head can extend the deadline by a further 30 days under certain conditions such as there are a large number of records to search through; there are a large number of requests; there is a necessity to undertake consultations which may result in necessary delays; or where third parties must be consulted.
 The deadline may be adjusted if the municipality requires clarification regarding the requested records or if the municipality provides an estimate of costs to provide the records.

 Upon receiving an application to access a record pursuant to The Local Authority Freedom of Information and Protection of Privacy Act the municipal administrator should inform the head that a request has been filed.
 Work should begin quickly to respond to the request as required by the Act.
+(A list of forms can be found on Publications Saskatchewan.)
 If the administrator and the head have not already done so they should review the courses below and other information found in Services for Local Authorities provided by the Ministry of Justice, Access and Privacy Branch.

 If access to a record or part of a record is refused or the decision of the municipality is unsatisfactory, the Information and Privacy Commissioner can be asked to review the decision.